smartfog/fogflow/doc/en/source/core_concept.rst

-In This part of the document a conceptual overview of FogFlow and how to use FogFlow in developing any instance is being covered.
+In this part of the document a conceptual overview of FogFlow and how to use FogFlow in developing any instance is being covered.
 FogFlow is a cloud and edge environment to orchestrate dynamic `NGSI`_-based (Next Generation Service Interface - based) data processing flows on-demand between producers and consumers for providing timely results to make fast actions.
 A context producer will be a sensor based device whereas a consumer is an Actuator device that will recieve command to perform some action.